 “Customers are most often viewed as a whole, but your customer base is actually a collection of unique experiences and potential opportunities.
 Treating them as a single audience usually doesn’t lead to very successful initiatives.
 And your ability to distill them into actionable cohorts is determined by the granularity of the data you gather.”

 8. Learn how to ask

 Sophie Fitzpatrick, research & support at Marvel App:

 Feedback can build up a clear picture of your user base and how people are using your product to bring their ideas to life.

-- Invite feedback at certain times along a user’s journey.
-Measure support using C-Sat surveys and introduce NPS at regular intervals.
+Invite feedback at certain times along a user’s journey.
+Measure support using C-Sat surveys and introduce it at regular intervals.

 9. Build customer loyalty through feedback

 Dan Steinman, chief evangelist and CCO Emeritus at Gainsight, says the best feedback comes from selected customers, not en masse.
 To get it: